 Atypical antidepressants are safe for most people.
 However, in some circumstances they can cause problems.
 For example:

 - Mirtazapine has been associated with an increase in cholesterol.
-Your doctor may recommend that you have periodic cholesterol tests if you take this medication.

 Other issues to discuss with your doctor before you take an atypical antidepressant include:

 - Antidepressants and pregnancy.
 Talk to your doctor about the risks and benefits of using specific antidepressants.
 Some antidepressants may harm your baby if you take them during pregnancy or while you're breast-feeding.
 If you're taking an antidepressant and you're considering getting pregnant, talk to your doctor or mental health professional about the possible risks.
 Don't stop taking your medication without contacting your doctor first, as stopping might pose risks for you.

 - Drug interactions.
 When taking an antidepressant, be sure to tell your doctor about any other prescription or over-the-counter medications, herbs or other supplements you're taking.
 Some antidepressants can cause dangerous reactions when combined with certain medications or herbal supplements.

 - Serotonin syndrome.
 Rarely, an antidepressant can cause high levels of serotonin to accumulate in your body.
 Serotonin syndrome most often occurs when two medications that raise the level of serotonin are combined.
 These include other antidepressants, certain pain or headache medications, and the herbal supplement St. John's wort.
 Symptoms of serotonin syndrome include anxiety, agitation, sweating, confusion, tremors, restlessness, lack of coordination and a rapid heart rate.
 Seek immediate medical attention if you have any of these symptoms.